-Select Fixed or Variable Rate loans on any of our Mortgage Information products in addition to mortgage amount, loan file date and loan type.
+Select Fixed or Variable Rate loans on any of our Mortgage Information products.
+This helps you refine your list, in addition to selecting mortgage amount, loan file date and loan type.

 In a fixed-rate loan, the borrower is protected from sudden and potentially significant increases in monthly mortgage payments if interest rates rise.
-Fixed rate mortgages are easy to understand and vary little from lender to lender.
-The downside to fixed rate mortgages is that when interest rates are high, qualifying for a loan is more difficult because the payments are less affordable.
+Fixed rate mortgages are easy to understand.
+They vary little from lender to lender.
+There is a downside to fixed rate mortgages.
+When interest rates are high, qualifying for a loan is more difficult because the payments are less affordable.

 A variable rate loan is the same thing as an adjustable rate mortgage, or ARM.The biggest advantage of an ARM is that it is considerably cheaper than a fixed rate mortgage, at least for the first three, five or seven years.
 ARMs are also attractive because their low initial payments often enable the borrower to qualify for a larger loan and, in a falling-interest-rate environment, allow the borrower to enjoy lower interest rates (and lower payments) without the need to refinance the mortgage.